-Processes involved in moving were explicitly revealed by alternating between periods of motion and stillness to allow an action to progress in stages.
-Actions were attempted or just allowed to begin: The stool was lowered to the floor slightly, held, moved more toward the floor, held; at rehearsal, Gordon stopped us twice as we walked into what would have been the end-product of the pyramid scene, so that two stages, neither of them the final one, of its development were shown.
-The use of many people, and of non-dancers, offered many variations of a movement: When the lines exited and returned to lie down and get up, we were caught the first time in our attempts to do those things; the variety of methods used was obvious.
+Processes involved in moving were explicitly revealed by alternating periods of motion and stillness: an action progressed in stages.
+Actions were attempted or just allowed to begin: the stool was lowered to the floor slightly, held, moved more toward the floor, held, but it never reached the floor.
+At rehearsal, Gordon stopped us twice as we walked into what would have been the end-product of the pyramid scene, so that two stages of its development, neither of them the final one, were shown.
+The use of many people, and of nondancers, offered many variations of a movement: when the lines exited and returned to lie down and get up, we were caught the first time in our attempts to do those things; the variety of methods used was obvious.
 But process was implicit in everything we did.
-One could examine stopped positions of walking during the freezes. but walking -- whether ambling or directed toward the opposite side of the room--happened all through the piece and could also be examined carefully.
-Still positions and the movement required to change from one to another were equally important.
+One could examine stopped positions of walking during the freezes, but walking-whether ambling, or directed toward the opposite side of the room-happened all through the piece and could also be examined carefully.
+Still positions and the movements required to change from one to another were equally important.

 In an informal conversation about his work, Gordon said that he meant not so much to preserve the ordinary as to intensify it, to reveal and alter eccentricities inherent in human beings.
 To do this, he gave us a definite structure in which to walk, tap our feet, stand, and the structure in turn modified how we moved.
-The performance was itself a general structure, within which we were affected by being stopped in the middle of activities, given specific time limits for doing others (as in "oh yes" and "mannequin"), limited to specific kinds of movement (twenty head and hand alterations).
+The performance was itself a general structure, within which we were affected by being stopped in the middle of activities, given specific time limits for doing others (as in "oh ves" and "mannequin"), limited to specific kinds of movement (twenty head and hand alterations).
 Even the poses we did together reflected our private concepts of the poses and of ourselves doing them.
-Although uniformity was what Gordon worked toward in "bathing beauty" and "mannequin," the impossibility of perfect uniformity when using living people was as important as the uniformity attempted.
-Also, instead of disappearing backstage or behind curtains in between sections of the work, we were to use fast, directed walking (as opposed to the still positions and slower movements of the sections themselves), and only across the length of the floor, when moving into and out of the space.
+Although uniformity was what Gordon worked toward in "bathing beauty" and "mannequin," the impossibility of perfect uniformity when using live people was as important as the uniformity attempted.
+Also, instead of disappearing backstage or behind curtains between sections of the work, we were to use fast, directed walking (as opposed to the still positions and slower movements of the sections themselves) across the length of the floor, when moving into and out of the space.
 What each of us did while waiting on the sides and how we walked into and out of the space, as well as how we handled being there, were all part of the piece.
-Even timing was determined by specified numbers of our own breaths; individual metabolisms created the illusion of random movement out of the performing area.
+Even timing was determined by counting specified numbers of our own breaths; individual metabolisms created the illusion of random movement out of the performing area.
 Emphasis was implicitly on the individual, not as a mechanical or even well-trained being, but as one who must function as naturally as possible within the artificially defined environment of the dance.